Your Computer & ResNet

 - What is ResNet?

 ResNet is a service that allows you to connect your personal computer to the campus network using an industry standard 10/100 switched Ethernet connection.
 The service also provides a shared connection to the Internet and is the service used by most students living in the residence halls and university-operated apartments.
-The ResNet bandwidth limit is currently 16GB up and 16GB down for each ResNet subscriber for any given 24 hour period of time.

 - Is wireless internet access available at Purdue?